machasamurai/KeyboardStateObserver/README.md

 ## Introduction
 CPKeyboardStateObserver is an observer which, once registered, listens to keyboard state events and reports back the corresponding event and additionally provides you with the new keyboard frame information.
-You can use the CPKeyboardObserverDelagate as callback method or alternatively use closures/blocks.
+You can use the CPKeyboardObserverDelegate as callback method or alternatively use closures/blocks.

 ## How to get started
 Just add the CPKeyboardStateObserver.swift to your project and start observing.